puppetlabs/pxp-agent/modules/README.md

 Once an action completes its execution, its results will be validated by pxp-agent.
 That will be done by using the action's `results` schema contained in the `metadata`.
-Instead, any error message provided by the module will be treated as free format text.
+In case the action provides error messages, they will be treated as free format text and no validation will be performed.

 ##### Results and error messages on stdout and stderr